Sunnyvale, California Therapists

 Divorce Rate in Sunnyvale California

-Sunnyvale has one of the lowest divorce rates in the nation at just 6 percent.
+Sunnyvale has one of the lowest divorce rates in the nation at just 6%.
 This number may be representative of the older median age of the residents at 35 years old.
 Studies have shown that those getting married later in life have a better chance of sustaining a marriage.
 Also of note is the education level of many of Sunnyvale’s residents.
-Over 60 percent of the population has a bachelor’s degree with an additional 30 percent of those have a graduate degree or higher.
+Over 60% of the population has a bachelor’s degree with an additional 30% of those having a graduate degree or higher.

 Perhaps the relatively low divorce rate also stems from California’s stringent alimony and child support laws – known to be some of the toughest in the country.
 Also, there are hundreds of marriage counselors in the area to help couples find ways to work together instead of seeking a legal remedy to their marriage woes.